How to Elope? – Elopement ideas

 How to Elope?

-With Covid-19 wrecking havoc on all 2020 weddings and marriage ceremonies, a lot of people are starting to ask me about how to elope and other options for their wedding.
+Covid-19 is wrecking havoc on all 2020 weddings and marriage ceremonies.
+A lot of people are starting to ask me about how to elope and other options for their wedding.
 The good news is, you don’t have to wait to marry your partner or make your marriage legal.
-The large wedding party or reception can come later when the world comes down and we can all gather together again after the coronavirus pandemic is over.
+The large wedding party or reception can come later we can all gather again after the coronavirus pandemic is over.
 But for now – let’s get into the details of how to elope!

 Elopement Definition – What does “elope” mean?